Jameelshaikh03/jameel/README.md

 # jameel
-I have done my Html,css from last 6 months and made so many landing page and templates
+I have done my Html,css from last 6 months and made so many landing pages and templates.And now searching any partner to work with them